 “Farmers are getting really creative with how they offer CSAs this year,” Alexander said.
 “Some are offering the option of purchasing a membership ahead of time but letting their customers select each week what they want [and] are planning to pack up the CSAs and make them available for pickup without ever having to meet face-to-face.”

-Williams said she plans to have up-to-date lists of what is available from her farm so people can pre-order items to be packed up and ready for pick-up.
+Williams said she plans to supply her CSA members with up-to-date lists of what is available from her farm before they place orders, so they can avoid coming to the farm to view her selections.